 Order Fixing January 31, 2020 or the Day on Which the United Kingdom Ceases to be a Member State of the European Union, as the Day on Which Section 220 of that Act Comes into Force: SI/2020-13

 Canada Gazette, Part II, Volume 154, Number 4

 SI/2020-13 February 19, 2020

 Order Fixing January 31, 2020 or the Day on Which the United Kingdom Ceases to be a Member State of the European Union, as the Day on Which Section 220 of that Act Comes into Force

-His Excellency the Governor General in Council, on the recommendation of the Minister of Public Safety and Emergency Preparedness, pursuant to subsection 166(1) of the Safe Streets and Communities Act, chapter 1 of the Statutes of Canada, 2012, fixes February 28, 2013 as the day on which section 160 of that Act comes into force.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to section 221 of the Budget Implementation Act, 2018, No. 1, chapter 12 of the Statutes of Canada, 2018, fixes January 31, 2020 or the day on which the United Kingdom ceases to be a member state of the European Union pursuant to Article 50 of the Treaty on European Union, whichever is later, as the day on which section 220 of that Act comes into force.

 (This note is not part of the Order.)